-- 7- Add 100 μl of conjugate solutions per well: anti-Alpha-toxin (red) in rows A, B anti-Beta-toxin (yellow) in rows C, D anti-Epsilon-toxin (blue) in rows E, F anti-Clostridium perfringens (green) in rows G, H. Cover with a lid and incubate the plate at 21°± 3°C for one hour. - 8- Wash the plate as described in §6 above. - 9- Add 100 μl of the chromogen solution to each well on the plate.
+Anti-alpha-toxin conjugate (red) rows A, B, E, F Anti-Clostridium perfringens conjugate (green) rows C, D, G, H

+Cover the plate with a lid and incubate at 21°C +/- 3°C for 1 hour.

+- 8- Wash the plate as described in §6 above. - 9- Add 100 μ l of the chromogen solution to each well on the plate.
 The chromogen solution must be absolutely colourless when it is pipetted into the wells.
 If a blue colour is visible, this means that the solution in the pipette has been contaminated.
 Incubate at 21°C +/- 3°C and away from light for 10 minutes.
 Do not cover.
 This time interval is given as a guideline only, for in some circumstances it may be useful to lengthen or shorten the incubation time.